user00144/user00144.github.io/index.md

 ---

-Hello, my name is Seungeun Kang, an undergraduate student at Kyonggi University.
-My major is Computer Engineering.
+Hello, my name is Seungeun Kang.
+I'm born in 2001, 24-years old.
+I'm currently undergraduate research student @ Smart IoT Lab, under the guidance fo Prof. Namgi Kim.
+I'm also an undergraduate student, Junior at Kyonggi University majoring Computer Engineering since 2020.

-My research value is “Creating artificial intelligence that contributes deeply to daily life.”
-Therefore, I am interested in the fields of **Edge Intelligence** and **AIoT(Internet of Things)**.
-Currently, I am an undergraduate researcher in Smart IoT Lab @ KGU.
+### Research Interest

+My dream is to be *“a person who creates useful things for everyday life”*.
+I believe that **“Edge Intelligence”** and **“AI with Internet of Things”** are the closest to this dream.
+As an undergraduate, my goal was to *“experience as many fields as possible”*, but in my master's and PhD research, I want to deeply understand the above two fields.
+Especially in the first field, I am interested in networking, distributed processing, and optimizing on-device inference in the field of “Edge Intelligence”.
+Secondly, in the field of AI with Internet of Things, I am interested in R&D activities such as healthcare and HCI (Human-Computer-Interaction).

 ### Contact me